 — Lucy Tobin (@lucytobin) October 29, 2012

-The sparky replies from the likes of Waterstones Oxford Street and O2 do it differently.
+The sparky replies, above, do it differently.
 Here comes the theory…

 1) They’re immediate.
 With social media, fourteen rounds of amends and eighty editors just doesn’t work.